Kenya tells Somalia 'put house in order' after mall attack

 Somalia's ambassador to Kenya told Reuters on Friday his country's security agencies were working closely with Nairobi after the mall attack.

-Kenya's government has said it is "at war" with Islamist militants who attacked the Nairobi shopping mall.

-But with its security services on high alert, some Kenyans have said they were worried that the government may have failed to act on prior intelligence information, and they said the latest threat by the militants could cause even more anxiety.

-(Additional reporting by Matthew Mpoke Bigg and Humphrey Malalo in Nairobi and Feisal Omar in Mogadishu; Writing by Richard Lough and James Macharia; Editing by Philip Barbara)
+(Additional reporting by Matthew Mpoke Bigg and Humphrey Malalo; Writing by Richard Lough; Editing by James Macharia and Andrew Heavens)